Apply for an appointment

 • Business contact information (email, phone, address)

-Our office may email you at your business email address regarding issues with your application
+Our office may email you at your business email address if there are any issues with your application

 3. Purpose of appointment

-Applicants must provide detailed information to clearly demonstrate legitimate need to perform commissioner functions as part of their existing employment or work with a volunteer organization.
+Applicants must clearly demonstrate a legitimate need to perform commissioner functions as part of their existing employment or work with a volunteer organization, including:

 Your appointment will be restricted in accordance with the information you provide.
 Complete and accurate information in this section helps ensure that, if approved, the appointment will meet your needs.